manuhabitela/twitchflix/README.md

   `twitchflix -- -np 'omxplayer -o hdmi'` # play in omx with custom omx options
 ```

-As twitchflix allows you to pass all the options you want to livestreamer without enforcing any defaults, or doesn't have any config file, it can be cumbersome to type the command.
+As twitchflix allows you to pass all the options you want to streamlink without enforcing any defaults, or doesn't have any config file, it can be cumbersome to type the command.
 [Don't forget about aliases](http://raspberrypi.stackexchange.com/a/4285) :)